 Planning your honeymoon?
 Or maybe a special anniversary celebration?
-A couples’ cruise to the Galapagos Islands is an unforgettable experience for you and your partner to share.
+A couples’ cruise to the Galapagos Islands or a Galapagos Honeymoon Cruise is an unforgettable experience for you and your partner to share.
 It’s got everything a couples’ trip needs: Adventure, gorgeous sea and landscapes, interesting activities, exotic locations, and plenty of opportunity for romance.

 If you’ve never been to the Galapagos Islands (or if you’ve never planned a cruise before), you may feel a bit overwhelmed with the planning process, so we’ve put together a few tips to help you make the right decisions for your trip.

 Read on to see how easy it can be to plan the perfect couples’ cruise to the Galapagos.

 1. Start with the length of time you can be away from home.